frahik/Mutant_DNA_Sequencer/README.md

 * **jsonrpc** `string`: The version of the jsonrpc api
 * **id** `int`: Null key.
+* **result**:
-* **result**: The Response of the server, the possible values are:
+    + *status* `string`: The Response of the server, the possible values are:
-    + `""` empty string if the DNA provided is from a human
+        - `200 OK`: If the DNA provided is from a human
-    + `400 Bad Request: The browser (or proxy) sent a request that this server could not understand.` If the DNA provided doesn't correspond to a DNA possible values (`A`, `C`, `T`, `G`)
+        - `400 Bad Request: The browser (or proxy) sent a request that this server could not understand.`: If the DNA provided doesn't correspond to a DNA possible values (`A`, `C`, `T`, `G`)
-    + `403 Forbidden: You don't have the permission to access the requested resource.
-It is either read-protected or not readable by the server.` if the DNA provided is from a mutant.
+        - `403 Forbidden: You don't have the permission to access the requested resource.
+It is either read-protected or not readable by the server.`: If the DNA provided is from a mutant.
+        - `422 Unprocessable Entity: The request was well-formed but was unable to be followed due to semantic errors.`: If the length of columns differs and no mutant sequence was found in the rows of the DNA provided.

 ### Stats